d33bs/demo-compare-parquet-vortex-lance-perf/README.md

 An OME-Arrow variant lives at `notebooks/compare_parquet_vortex_lance_ome.ipynb` (or `.py` via jupytext) which adds a single OME image column (random 100x100) alongside the existing columns.

+An OME-Arrow-only + OME-Zarr benchmark lives at `notebooks/compare_ome_arrow_only.ipynb` (or `.py`), focusing on a single OME image column and a directory-per-image OME-Zarr comparison.

 ## Notes on Vortex

 The notebook uses `vortex.io.write` to persist data and `vortex.open(...).to_arrow().read_all()` to read.